zammu/docs.zammu.in/docs/hugo.md

-title: How to Deploy a Hugo Site on Github using Zammu
+# How to Deploy a Hugo Site on Github using Zammu
-date: 2016-01-12 17:13:45
-tags:
-- hugo
-- help
-- how-to
-- github-pages
----

 You can now setup your zammu sites to build using the [Hugo]() static site generator.